-Gold and silver are money - not by government decree, but because they have proven to be over the test of time, by maintaining their value.
+Gold and silver are money - not by government decree, but because they have proven to be over the test of time.
+Not only have they maintained their value, they are fungible, divisible, and universally recognized and accepted.
+These are the properties of sound money.